jen20/go-event-sourcing-sample/README.md

 Hey parts of this repo either sucks or does not implement your preferred storage engine or serializer.
 Well, make your own.

-The repository expects that the event store implements the following interface
+An event store must implements the following interface

 ```go
 type eventStore interface {